trackway-project/trackway/README.md

 * bower install
 * gulp

+## Vagrant and provisioning
+Need a local dev box?
+Use vagrant and ansible!
+Ansible is used for provisioning.
+You need to have virtualbox, vagrant and ansible installed.

+### The easiest way to get it is homebrew:
+* ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+* brew update
+* brew install caskroom/cask/brew-cask
+* brew cask install virtualbox vagrant
+* brew install ansible
+* vagrant up

 ## Development
 * After changes to composer.json: composer update
 * After changes to package.json: npm update